withintech/withintech.github.io/_posts/2015-11-26-deploying-heroku-with-php.md

 prashanth$heroku git:clone -a YOUR_APP_NAME
 ```

 Otherwise go to your project source and install composer .
-Add the `composer.json` file to the main source of project
+Add the `composer.json` file to the main source of project.Make sure that your app contains this json data .

 ```json
 {